library-data-platform/ldlite/README.md

 provides basic LDP functions without requiring the server to be installed.

-* Queries Okapi-based modules and transforms JSON data for easier reporting
-* Full SQL query support on transformed data, using an embedded database
-* No LDP server needed; only Python, and Okapi access to send CQL queries
-* Supports DuckDB, PostgreSQL, and Redshift database systems
-* PostgreSQL/Redshift support enables:
-  * Sharing the data in a multiuser database
-  * Querying the data from within the LDP query builder app
-  * Storing the data in an existing LDP database if available

 To install LDLite or upgrade to the latest version:
 ```bash
 $ python3 -m pip install --upgrade ldlite